 After an incident in a bar in which an innocent man accidentally spills her beer and she almost murders him because she can’t forgive him for it she realizes the curse is real.

 She summons all of her strength and burns her hands over an open flame badly enough so that she can no longer hold her sword.
 This breaks the curse but she also dies.

 She meets death, who is personified to look like herself.
 She fights death and wins.
 Her first mission as back alive is to find the marauder one last time.

 She hunts him down and then forgives him for murdering her family.
 Finally allowing her to move on.

 She is then tasked by local nuns with helping to defend their library.
 She is illiterate and doesn’t understand the importance of books but is quickly won over by these women with a great fondness for education.
 Here she shall stay until the next journey.

-Overall I enjoyed reading Red Sonja and really enjoyed reading an unapologetically badass female warrior.
+Overall I enjoyed reading this Red Sonja run by Gail Simone and really enjoyed reading an unapologetically badass female warrior.
 She’s maybe too crass for some audiences and very sexy regardless of her purported odor but I like her.

 For me, I do not read a lot of adventure and fantasy books so the genre itself isn’t something that gets me excited.
 I am also just not a huge fan of medieval period pieces but if you like any of those things you’ll love instead of just like this one.